SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-11-tricks-and-hacks/tricks/tricks.md

 `Math.Round(…)` takes 2 parameters:

 * the first one is **the number we want to round**
-* the second is the number which determines **to how much decimal places we want to round** \(this should always be an integer\)
+* the second one is the number that determines **how many digits after the decimal point we want to round to** \(this should always be an integer\)

-If we want to round the number to **2 decimal places** and the third digit is lower than 5, as in the example above, the rounding is down, but if the third digit is equal or bigger than 5 – the rounding is up as in the example below:
+If we want to round the number to **2 digits after the decimal point** and the third digit is lower than 5, as in the example above, the rounding is down, but if the third digit is equal or bigger than 5 – the rounding is up as in the example below:

 ```csharp
 var number = 5.439;